 Total Produce executives eye Dole merger bonuses

-Allocation of cash and shares will be decided ahead of planned IPO of world’s largest fruit and veg supplier
+Allocation of cash and shares to be decided ahead of planned IPO of world’s largest fruit and veg supplier

 Top executives at Total Produce stand to receive special bonuses on the completion of a merger with Dole Foods to create the world’s largest fresh fruit and vegetable supplier.
 Photograph: aluxum/iStock